Skip to content

 • There are no suggestions because the search field is empty.

-How to Export a VFX Turnover Package
+VFX Turnover Package

 What is a VFX Turnover Package?

-The VFX turnover package is one of the export options available for Final quality vubs.
-It is meant to provide support for taking DeepEditor’s outputs to a traditional VFX package like Nuke, Flame, or AfterEffects to make any necessary modifications.
+The VFX turnover package is one of the export options available for Final quality vubs and provides elements for taking your vub into a traditional VFX package like Nuke, Flame or After Effects.

 • An ST map that can be used to wrap any textures or masks and composite them on the output.

 • Using the Stabilisation_Flw Nuke gizmo, an artist can generate a Nuke CornerPin node, stabilising the Render.
-You can download this node here (download link).
+You can download this node here

 Note: Image sequences contain only the frames where a face has been detected and processed in DeepEditor.
-For example, if a 100-frame shot was provided as an input, but the character only appears in 90 frames, then the VFX package will contain only these 90 frames, labelled correctly with their respective frame numbers in the original sequence.
+For example, if a 100-frame shot was provided as an input, but the character only appears in 90 frames, then the VFX package will contain only these 90 frames, labelled correctly with their respective frame numbers in the original shot.

-• 2 non-modifiable 3D meshes, one of the face from the original source, and another of the DeepEditor output.
-Both meshes are in the Alembic file format.
+• 2 non-modifiable 3D meshes - one of the face from the original Source, and another of the DeepEditor output.
+Both meshes are in the alembic file format.
 This gives a VFX artist even more control, allowing them to project masks and textures on the mesh that can then be composited on top of the DeepEditor output.

 • A 3D camera representing the camera angle and movements of the original shot.